Gauthams1/Gamepersonal/README.md

 ## FAQ

 - **How do I do *specifically* so and so?**
     - No problem!
-Just add it to issues
+Just add it

 ---